rust-lang/rust.vim/README.md

         let g:rust_clip_command = 'xclip -selection clipboard'

+### Running a test under cursor

+In cargo project, the `:RustTest` command will run a test under the cursor.
+This is useful when your project is bigger and running all tests take longer time.

 ## Help

 Further help can be found in the documentation with `:Helptags` then `:help rust`.